 Warranty expense.
 Warranty expenses are comprised of warranty accruals based on actual warranty experience for the past year for each product group and sales during the most recent period.

-For both the quarters ended September 30, 2013 and 2012, warranty expenses/(reversals) were NIL and \$(4) respectively due to a reversal of warranty provisions during the quarter ending September 30, 2012 on products where the warranties have expired and a reduction in the sales of consumer electronics products and a corresponding decrease in warranty expenses and claims.
+For both the quarters ended March 31, 2013 and 2012, warranty expenses were NIL due to lower consumer electronics sales and reversal of warranty provisions on products where warranties have expired.